Etiology of Sialadenitis

 Sialadenitis is most common in the parotid gland and typically occurs in

 Children (age 1 to18 years) with juvenile recurrent parotitis of undetermined etiology

 The most common causative organism is Staphylococcus aureus; others include streptococci, coliforms, and various anaerobic bacteria.

-Initial treatment is with antibiotics active against S. aureus (eg, dicloxacillin, 250 mg po qid, a 1st-generation cephalosporin, or clindamycin), modified according to culture results.
-With the increasing prevalence of methicillin-resistant S. aureus,especially among the elderly living in extended-care nursing facilities, vancomycin is often required.
+Initial treatment for sialadenitis is with antibiotics active against S. aureus (eg, dicloxacillin, 250 mg orally 4 times a day, a 1st-generation cephalosporin, or clindamycin), modified according to culture results.
+With the increasing prevalence of methicillin-resistant S. aureus (MRSA) especially among the elderly living in extended-care nursing facilities, vancomycin is often required.
 Chlorhexidine 0.12% mouth rinses three times a day will reduce bacterial burden in the oral cavity and will promote oral hygiene.